 The risk: The Group registered its Cement Plant Project (the "Project") with the Board of Investments (BOI) to avail of various tax and operating incentives.
-The Project's cost is estimated to be P10.9 billion and the required start of commercial operation is not later than October 2020.
-During 2019, total expenditures for the Project amounted to P562.7 million.
-As at December 31, 2019, the carrying amount of the Project is P938.4 million.
+The Project has a required start of commercial operation not later than October 2021 (as extended by the BOI in consideration of the Coronavirus Disease 2019 or "COVID-19" pandemic).
+During 2020, total expenditures for the Project amounted to P1.9 billion.
+As at December 31, 2020, the carrying amount of the Project is P2.8 billion.
 The significant volume of transactions related to the construction, together with the use of manual recording of expenditures, and monitoring of work completion by various engaged contractors, increase the susceptibility of financial reporting to the risk of errors.
 In addition, the requirement from the BOI for the completion of the Project's capital expenditures within the timetable agreed may impose pressure on the Group to recognize expenditures for the Project prior to satisfaction of all the required recognition criteria under Philippine Accounting Standard 16, Property, Plant and Equipment.

-Our response: Our audit procedures included, among others: assessment of the design and effectiveness of internal controls in respect with the asset capitalization; assessment of the existence and progress of construction activities through conduct of site visit and external project status confirmation from the contractors engaged by the Group; and testing of capitalized expenditures on a sampling basis by vouching documents such as invoices, contracts, delivery receipts, official receipts and completion report.
+Our response: Our audit procedures included, among others: assessment of the design and effectiveness of internal controls in respect with the asset capitalization; assessment of the existence and progress of construction activities through conduct of virtual site visit, external project status confirmation from the contractors engaged by the Group; review of contract provisions; and testing of capitalized expenditures on a sampling basis by vouching documents such as invoices, contracts, delivery receipts, official receipts and completion report.